bendalab/bendalab.github.io/efishhardware.md

 to make research on electric fish in the field more fun.

-For more see the following projects, amplifiers, libraries:
+For more details see the following projects, amplifiers, and libraries:

 ## Teensy_Amp